 The International Secretariat’s initial assessment is that Germany has made satisfactory progress in meeting this requirement.
 The government is fully, actively and effectively engaged in EITI implementation.
 Government ministries, both on federal and state-level, participate actively in the MSG’s work.
 The government is concerned with the well-functioning of multi-stakeholder group, supports finding a medium-term solution in CSO funding and funds the EITI implementation in Germany.

-The national secretariat is embedded at the GIZ, which implements development project for the Ministry for Economic Cooperation and Development (BMZ).
+The national secretariat is embedded at the GIZ, a state owned service provider in the field of international cooperation.
+Its main commissioning party is the German Federal Ministry for Economic Cooperation and Development (BMZ) ).
 This solution seems to work well, though the contract for housing the D-EITI secretariat had not been extended beyond May 2019.
-Funding for D-EITI implementation is secured until at least 2020.
+Funding for D-EITI implementation is secured until at least 2021.
+The government intends to extend the contract for housing the secretariat in the present setting.

 To strengthen implementation, the International Secretariat recommends that the government consider increasing the personnel resources on the EITI at the lead agency, BMWi.